MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-on-iis/secure-your-sql-server-database.md

 ---
-title: "Secure Your SQL Server Database | Microsoft Docs"
+title: "Secure Your SQL Server Database"
 author: rick-anderson
 description: "If you use Microsoft ® SQL Server ® as your database, you must create and implement an effective security plan.
-There is a wealth of information about how to..." ms.author: iiscontent
+There is a wealth of information about how to..." ms.date: 11/15/2009 ms.assetid: 58dc712c-8707-4c10-a48c-58d4df35ae6f msc.legacyurl: /learn/application-frameworks/install-and-configure-php-on-iis/secure-your-sql-server-database msc.type: authoredcontent
-manager: soshir
-ms.date: 11/15/2009
-ms.topic: article
-ms.assetid: 58dc712c-8707-4c10-a48c-58d4df35ae6f
-ms.technology: iis-appfx
-ms.prod: iis
-msc.legacyurl: /learn/application-frameworks/install-and-configure-php-on-iis/secure-your-sql-server-database
-msc.type: authoredcontent
 ---